chukwuma5/Php-practice/README.md

     - Practise how to design a form with little validations.

     - Styling of buttons to bring out colorful hover effects.

+       OVERVIEW(/.HTML/)

+   - Practise using the sematic mark-up for better work output.

+   - Practise using sematic elements, headers, and paragraph tags.

+   - practise proper linking of pages within a container, both externally and internally.

+   - Structure of differen, and proper display of markup's in a container.

+   - Also practised for the building of modern website using block level,inline and float property.

     OVERVIEW(/.JS/)